 Shoulder injuries occur due to lifting something very heavy or throwing a ball or pushing a heavy object.
-Shoulder joints are very flexible and usually most of our physical tasks rely on its joints, ligaments and muscles.
+As the shoulder joints are very flexible and usually, most of our physical tasks rely on its joints, ligaments, and muscles.

 Here are some most common shoulder injuries:

 This injury is caused by the muscles of the rotator cuff which become impinged as they pass through the shoulder joint.
 Common names for this injury are thrower’s shoulder or swimmer’s shoulder.